WeblateOrg/weblate/docs/user/translating.rst

   this, it might be also caused by monolingual translation being configured as bilingual, making Weblate see translation key as source string instead of the actual source string.
 See :ref:`bimono` for more info.
-* Maximal length in chars defined by translation file or flag, see :ref:`check-max-length`.
+* Maximal length in characters defined by translation file or flag, see :ref:`check-max-length`.
 * Maximal rendered size in pixels defined by flags, see :ref:`check-max-size`.